laspy/laspy/doc/source/laspy_tools.rst

         lasvalidate ./path/to/las/file

-Optionally, the user can specify -log=/path/to/logfile and -tol=tolerance, where -log specifies where the log will be written, and -tol determines the tolerance for comparisons of actual and header max/min data.
+Optionally, the user can specify --log=/path/to/logfile and --tol=tolerance, where --log specifies where the log will be written, and --tol determines the tolerance for comparisons of actual and header max/min data.
 By default, the logfile is written to ./lasvalidate.log, and the tolerance is set to 0.01